DOUG MANKOFF / CEO

 ANDREW SPAULDING / PRESIDENT

 Andrew Spaulding is a film producer and the President of Echo Lake Entertainment.
-He has produced or executive produced a dozen feature films, most recently TRUTH, James Vanderbilt’s directorial debut, starring Cate Blanchett and Robert Redford.
-Andrew previously worked with veteran producer A. Kitman Ho, as well as the late director Antonia Bird, actress Faye Dunaway, and best-selling novelist Patricia Cornwell.
+He has produced or executive produced more than a dozen feature films, most recently ALL THE BRIGHT PLACES starring Elle Fanning and Justice Smith.
+Other credits include TRUTH, James Vanderbilt’s directorial debut, starring Cate Blanchett and Robert Redford and THE GREAT, an upcoming series for Hulu.

 A native of Virginia, Andrew began his career in politics, and served for two years on the personal staff of Virginia Governor Charles Robb.
 He later served as the Virginia Film Commissioner.
 He is a graduate of the University of Virginia.